Surgical Procedures: Glossectomy

 - Hemi glossectomy: One side of the tongue is removed, leaving the other side intact.

 - Total glossectomy: The whole tongue is removed.
-This results in an inability to swallow without getting food/liquids into the lungs (called aspiration).
+This causes an inability to swallow without getting food/liquids into the lungs (called aspiration).
 Because of this, a laryngectomy may also be done.
-Laryngectomy (removal of the larynx or voice box) helps prevent aspiration, but also results in loss of your voice.
+Laryngectomy (removal of the larynx or voice box) helps prevent aspiration, but also causes loss of your voice.
 This type of glossectomy also requires reconstructive surgery.

 Note: A temporary or permanent tracheostomy may be needed, depending on the surgery you have had.
 Your care team will be able to talk to you about if you need one and for how long.
 Your provider will talk to you about the specifics of your surgery.